SamhammerAG/Samhammer.Swagger/README.md

 ## Samhammer.Swagger.Authentication

-This providdes configuration for swagger with authentication by oauth2 codeflow or bearer token.
+This providdes configuration for swagger with authentication by oauth2 codeflow or bearer token and authentication with guestid by Samhammer.Authentication.
 It can be used in every web API project that is built with ASP.NET Core.

 #### How to add this to your project:
 - reference this package to your project: https://www.nuget.org/packages/Samhammer.Swagger.Authentication/

 #### How to use:

+### JWT Authentication

 ```csharp
 public void ConfigureServices(IServiceCollection services)